Tootman/EndUserMapDemo/README.md

 ### device requirements

 - Connection to internet
- - Chrome browser
+ - Chrome browser for this version (mapbox-webpack version should work on most browsers)

 ### feature wish-list

  - Add related Data form and submit (for logged in user)
  - Add new Point (for logged in User)
-  -

 ### Bugs / issues

  - Some properties of some assets not displayed (issue with importing/serving/converting TileSet?)
  - some torn / distorted / corrupted polygons eg see Richmond terrace gdns

 ### dev notes

-- Not yet configured for webpack (ie no minified, scss, not transpiled to es6 from es6 -  babel, bundled )
+- configured for webpack (ie  minified, scss, transpiled to es6 from es6 -  babel, bundled - need to check )

 ### user stories